GabeScott/standard-works-vault/General Conference/1984 April - Counsel to the Saints.md

 # Counsel to the Saints

-*By Ezra Taft Benson - Of the Quorum of the Twelve Apostles*
+By President Ezra Taft Benson - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1984 General Conference*